csessig86/intro-to-js/README.md

 ourSecond();
 ```

-####If, else and functions
+####9.
+If, else statements and functions
-Like all things in Javascript, you can combine different parts.
+Like most things in Javascript, you can combine different parts.
 Below, we combine if, else functions and functions.
 ```javascript
 var number = 50;